Research Data Management

 • Private repositories are only visible to the members of the organization and to the repository’s members.

-IntCDC GitHub Organizsations
+IntCDC GitHub Organisations

 Confluence Logo Confluence by Atlassian is a web-based corporate wiki software that enables collaborative knowledge documentation.
-The University of Stuttgart runs their own on-premise Confluence Data Center, which is available to all participants of IntCDC and serves as central knowledge base.
+The University of Stuttgart runs their own on-premise Confluence Data Centre, which is available to all participants of IntCDC and serves as central knowledge base.

 RESEARCH SOFTWARE ENGINEERING

-Research software projects at IntCDC are individually supported and also new long-term software projects that support the research within IntCDC are initiated.
+Research software projects at IntCDC are individually supported and also new long-term software projects that support the research within IntCDC are initiated:

 RSE Stuttgart Chapter Logo The de-RSE Chapter Stuttgart gathers all people working in or interested or involved in research software engineering (RSEing)in the region of Stuttgart.